College of Earth, Ocean and Environment logo

 C.P.
 (Sandy) Butterfield, CEO of Boulder Wind Consulting

-A graduate of the UMass Wind Program, C.P.
-(Sandy) Butterfield is co-founder and vice president of engineering at ESI.
-Butterfield has also served as the chief engineer at the National Renewable Energy Laboratory and co-founder and CEO of Boulder Windpower.
-He has served as chairman for IECTC88 (wind turbine standard) as well as the founding chair of IECRE.
+Sandy has been in wind research since 1975, starting as a graduate of University of Massachusetts’ wind energy program, co-founder and vice president of engineering at ESI.
+Sandy has also served as the chief engineer at the National Renewable Energy Laboratory where he was leading research in all aspects of turbine technology, including drivetrain reliability; co-founder and CEO of Boulder Windpower, a direct drive manufacturer.
+He has served as chairman for IECTC88 responsible for IEC wind turbine standards as well as the founding chair of IECRE, IEC renewable energy certification.

 For more information or questions regarding the Offshore Wind Skills Academy, please contact Rebecca Cox at rlcox@udel.edu or 302-831-2336.